 Scandinavian starlings are known to winter in Southern Europe, however not all of them.
 When some fly as far south as Rome, or Athens, a decent number of tens and hundreds of thousands have fallen in love with Brighton Pier, and stay there throughout the entire winter.

-Scientists try to find another explanations, but it seems to be inexplicable.
-And what for are all those explanations needed?
+Scientists are trying to find other explanations, but it seems to be inexplicable.
+And what are all those explanations needed for?
 It's beautiful, even without any scholarly remarks.

 You may watch the spectacle at sunset all along the pier, starting from the last days of October through to the first days of March.
 Afterwards, the birds set off on their trip back home to Scandinavia.